beehaa/beehaa/README.md

 Hello there! 👋

 My name is Brian Ha.
-I am currently a first year graduate stuent studying computer science at University of California, Irvine, expecting to graduate Decemeber 2023.
+I am currently a first year graduate stuent studying computer science at University of California, Irvine, expecting to graduate December 2023.

 🌱 I’m currently learning about databases and data management, advanced programming and problem solving, and parallel and distributing computing!